xmos/lib_tflite_micro/README.rst

 ----------------

-The Python interface uses the C interface above and makes it accessible in Python, enabling a python program to create a TFLM interpreter and execute models on it.
-The TFLM intepreter will have XCORE specific operators (such as 2D convolutions, loading from flash) that are emulated on the host.
+The Python interface uses the C interface above and makes it accessible in Python, enabling a python program to create a XTFLM interpreter and execute models on it.
+The XTFLM intepreter will have XCORE specific operators (such as 2D convolutions, loading from flash) that are emulated on the host.

-The python interface is built by invoking ``make install`` at top level or inside ``tflm_interpreters``.
+The python interface is built by invoking ``make install`` at top level or inside ``xtflm_interpreter``.

 The python interface cane be tested by invoking ``make test`` at either level.